MailerSend logo

 Which is more popular, MailerSend or Mailtrap?

-On the Knock platform, MailerSend handled <1M messages from January 22nd to April 22nd compared to <1M for Mailtrap.
-MailerSend volume has remained stable, while Mailtrap volume has remained stable.
+On the Knock platform, MailerSend handled <1M messages from February 10th to May 11th compared to <1M for Mailtrap.
+MailerSend is currently seeing declining volume, while Mailtrap volume has remained stable.

 Can I use both MailerSend and Mailtrap together?